inter-action/inter-action/README.md

 - 👋 Hi, I’m @inter-action, a front end web engineer for 10+ years, currently working at coupang/Beijing as a senior FE engineer.
-- 🏈 NeoVim/Vscode User, Doing development work using react & nodejs most of the time, well at other times I migrated some java/swift code to js world.
+- 🏈 NeoVim/Vscode User, Doing my daily work using react & nodejs most of the time, well at other times I migrated some java/swift code to js world.
 - 👀 I’m interested in all sorts of programming languages, compiler and FP.
 - 🌱 I’m currently learning rust, ios, cpp and some BE stuff. sometimes I would read some cool repos on github.
 - 📕 blog: